• Skip to primary navigation

 In a medium saucepan over medium heat, combine remaining ingredients.

-Overhead shot of butter, sugar, and corn syrup melting together in stockpot.
+Overhead shot of butter, sugar, and corn syrup melting together in saucepan.

 Stirring constantly, melt butter and heat mixture on medium until it reaches a full, rolling boil.
 (This is a boil that cannot be stirred down.)
 Boil for 1 minute, and then remove from heat.